Five Days Walking Montevideo: A Solo Traveler's Journal

 Day 2: Ciudad Vieja

-Lunch at Mercado del Puerto.
-The 1868 iron-frame building is now filled with parrilla restaurants, all competing for your attention.
-I chose a stool at a counter directly facing the grill.
-Ordered a pamplona (stuffed rolled beef) and a medio y medio (half sparkling wine, half white wine — the Montevideo drink).
-Total: 780 UYU ($19.50).
+Lunch belongs at Mercado del Puerto, where the 1868 iron-frame building now holds parrilla restaurants all competing for your attention.
+Grab a stool at a counter facing the grill and order a pamplona (stuffed rolled beef) with a medio y medio (half sparkling wine, half white wine — the Montevideo drink): about 780 UYU ($19.50).
+The medio y medio goes down deceptively smooth, and two of them turn the afternoon golden.

 Day 3: Pocitos and Nothing in Particular